 74. Full steam ahead at the Gaithersburg Community Museum.
 Located in the B&O Railroad complex in Olde Towne, the indoor/outdoor interpretive spaces provide hands-on learning centers for children that spark the imagination, and permanent and changing exhibits explore Gaithersburg’s rich history.
 Open Tuesday – Saturday 10am – 3pm.
 Admission is free.

 75. Reach new heights of fun at Climbzone.
 The indoor rock climbing center is filled literally floor to ceiling with with colorful themed climbing walls that kids and adults will have a blast conquering.

 76. Practice your swing and have a ball at a batting cage, a great recent recommendation by a KFDC reader.
-The StrikeZone Academy in Alexandria is a local facility where you can get in some indoor hits.
+On-Deck PG in Capitol Heights, MD, is a local facility where you can get in some indoor hits.

 77. Spark the kids’ interest in STEM in a lab full of fun and exciting hands-on activities at the Children’s Science Centerin Fair Oaks Mall.

 78. Browse the stalls and have a bite at Union Market in northeast DC.
 Enjoy a variety of food options for lunch, get a delicious scoop of ice cream from Trickling Spring Creamery, and show the kids some “interesting” sights that are sometimes there, like a pig’s head at Harvey’s or octopus at The District Fish Wife.

 79. Score a strike or a spare or just have fun knocking down some pins when you go bowling.
 Lucky Strike in Penn Quarter sets up ramps and bumpers for little bowlers, as does Bowl America, which has several locations in Virginia.
 Or try duck pin bowling at White Oaks Lane in Silver Spring.

 80. Let imaginations run wild with pretend play at the Playseum in Bethesda.